00JIMMY00/Grad_Doc/Book.md

 * **Top-K Selection:** The number of chunks K to retrieve is a parameter.
 We used a reasonable default like 3 or 5.
 Too few might miss info, too many might overflow the LLM context or dilute relevance.
 * **Similarity Threshold:** Sometimes we might set a threshold on vector similarity (distance) and ignore chunks that are too dissimilar (to avoid introducing irrelevant text).
 In our implementation, we might implicitly rely on the distance ordering, but one can apply a condition like in pseudo-code: retrieve where distance < 0.7 (assuming normalized distances in \[0,2] for cosine).
 In the provided code snippet from another project, they did exactly that: they computed a `retrieval_condition` with a threshold on cosine distance.
 * **LLM Token Limits:** We must ensure the combined context + question doesn’t exceed the LLM’s input size.
-In practice, since our chunks are moderate and K is small, we likely fit well within PaLM’s limits (which are large).
+In practice, since our chunks are moderate and K is small, we likely fit well within Gemini’s limits (which are large).
 For the local model DeepSeek R1 (1.5B parameters), context window might be smaller (maybe 2048 tokens), so we still should be fine with a few paragraphs of context.
 * **Latency:** The embedding call and LLM call introduce some latency.
-Cohere’s embedding API might take e.g. 0.2 seconds for one text, the DB retrieval is extremely fast (millisecond range for a few thousand entries maybe), and the LLM (PaLM via API might take 1-2 seconds to generate a few sentences).
+Cohere’s embedding API might take e.g. 0.2 seconds for one text, the DB retrieval is extremely fast (millisecond range for a few thousand entries maybe), and the LLM (Gemini via API might take 1-2 seconds to generate a few sentences).
 So overall, the user might experience 2-3 seconds delay for an answer.
 Using the local DeepSeek might be slower if running on CPU, but could still be a few seconds.
 This is acceptable for our use case (it’s not real-time high-frequency trading – a couple seconds for an answer is fine for QA).
 * **Error handling:** If any step fails (e.g., Cohere API not responding, or no relevant results found), the system should handle it gracefully.
 We implemented basic error checks.
 For instance, if no context is found, we might still send the question alone to the LLM (or return “I don’t know”).
 If the LLM API errors out, we’d send an error message.
 These are engineering details we took into account but not the focus of architecture.

 The above workflow implements the **RAG pattern** described conceptually by IBM and others: we have a build time embedding of data and a runtime retrieval + prompting.
 Our pipeline is essentially that pattern in action.